 Run the following command:

 The connector service should now be running.
-The UI will let you know that the connector has successfully connected to Enterprise Search.
+The UI will let you know that the connector has successfully connected to Elasticsearch.

 Here we’re working locally.
 In production setups, you’ll deploy the connector service to your own infrastructure.
 If you prefer to use Docker, refer to the repo docs for instructions.

 Once you’ve configured the connector, you can use it to index your data source.

 You can now enter your PostgreSQL instance details in the Kibana UI.

 - Host.
 Server host address for your PostgreSQL instance.